Leave Website

 [email protected]

-Please note: Email is not a secure method of communication, and confidentiality cannot be guaranteed through email.
-There is no need to disclose any sensitive information about your experience in a voicemail to contact the GVSC or schedule a meeting.
+• Email is not a confidential method of communication.
+Individuals do not need to disclose any sensitive information via email to contact GVSC staff or schedule a time to meet.

-If you are emailing us from a Gmail account, please check your spam folder for our responses and consider adding “[email protected]” to your contacts to ensure our messages reach you.
+• If you use a Gmail account, please check your spam folder and consider adding [email protected] to your contacts to ensure our messages reach you.

 Phone